 - Being a maverick or a “rebel”.

-They built a Brand name so strong that even non-motorbike lovers know what having a Harley Davidson mean.
+They built a Brand so strong that even non-motorbike lovers know what having a Harley Davidson means.

-The Competitive Advantage (within the Motorbike market) their acquired was a profound engagement with their customers through a powerful Brand name.
+The Competitive Advantage they acquired was a Profound engagement with their customers through a powerful Brand.

-- It made them to shine among the rest of their competitors.
+- It made them to shine more than their competitors.

-Of course, they currently offer some of the best motorbikes from a technical standpoint, but also Yamaha does.
+Of course, Harley Davidson offers some of the best motorbikes from a technical standpoint, but also Yamaha does.

 - And which values are associated to a Yamaha?
 None.
-They just offer very good motorbikes.
+They just offer good motorbikes.

-You may be thinking that this competitive advantage could be applied to all markets, and that it is true, but in this case it is even more important since you can find dozens of companies with technically-excellent motorbikes, but none of them have Harley Davidson’s margins.
+You may be thinking that this Competitive Advantage could be applied to all markets, and that it is true, but in this case it is even more important because you can find dozens of companies with technically-excellent motorbikes, but none of them have Harley Davidson’s margins.

-* Moreover… you know where does Harley Davidson obtain some of their biggest benefits?
-In merchandising.
+* In addition… Do you know where does Harley Davidson gets some of its biggest profits from?